MPMc-Git/McGitNotes/mc-git-kb/docs/index.md

 !!! success "Welcome"
     ...to the McKB, where I store as much information as I can muster.
 Most of it's technical, but check out the menu!
 I do have a bunch of curiosities, so expect the menu to expand randomly.

+!!! warning "Navigate via menus!"
+    There might be an icon at the top next to "McKnowledge Base" - click it!<br>
+    If it's a book, you probably already see the menu.

 !!! note "Updates"
     Adding Tags to help searches!<br>
     - See tops of pages for Tags